alexshres/linalg/README.md

 A simple linear algebra program that can do most matrix operations.
+Matrix class is currently implemented as a linear array but may change to using `**matrix` to store elements.
 Currently a WIP.